Franco T.,

 The Scene That Keeps Repeating

 The CEO comes out of a conference.
 Or has read an article.
-Or heard that the competitor is "doing something with AI."
+Or has heard that a competitor is "doing something with AI."

 "We urgently need AI."

-Budget is released.
+Budget is approved.
 A team is assembled.
-Nine months later: A model lies around that predicts something.
+Nine months later: There is a model lying around that predicts something.
 But no one uses it.

 Why?
-Because the prediction is of no value to anyone.
-Or because the quality is inadequate.
-Or because there was no plan for how people are actually supposed to use the thing.
+Because the prediction is not valuable to anyone.
+Or because the quality is not good enough.
+Or because there was no plan for how people were actually supposed to use the thing.

 (Does that sound exaggerated?
-It's not.
+It isn’t.
 We see this every few months.)

 The Uncomfortable Statistic

-About 70% of company-wide AI initiatives do not deliver the expected business value.
+Around 70% of company-wide AI initiatives fail to deliver the expected business value.

 Not because the models are bad.
 Not because the data scientists are incapable.
 But because companies start with the wrong question.